hema-dc/ML-Deployment/README.md

 # Key Offerings
 Startups
+1. Understanding their AI/ML use case and how it connects to their organisational strategy
-1. Assessment of their current AI/ML model and data
+2. Assess their current AI/ML model
-2. Understanding the use case
+3. Assess Data dependencies
+      * What is the size of the current dataset?
+      * Where will the data for production come from?
+4. Assess the maturity of their code
+5. Understanding their ML deployment expectations

 Large Organisations
-1. Understanding their AI/ML use case
+1. Understanding their AI/ML use case and how it connects to their organisational strategy
+2. Assess their current AI/ML model
-2. Assessing the organisation's current vs past AI/ML models
+3. Assess the organisation's current past AI/ML models (if any) in production
-3. Assessing Data and dependencies
+4. Assess Data and dependencies

 # ML Monitoring vs ML Observability